 AP Latin follows a prescribed sequence of study developed by the College Board.
 Emphasis is given to reading, translation, meter, scansion, figures of speech and pertinent Roman culture which prepares the student for the AP Latin exam.
-For the 2012-2013 school year, students who have already taken AP Latin-Vergil may also take AP Latin.
 Prerequisite: Latin III